mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 #### Switching from Milvus to PGVector Vector DB

-1. `Update Docker Compose file`: Locate the Docker Compose file for the specific example and update the environment variables within the query service:
+1. `Update Docker Compose file`: Locate the Docker Compose file for the specific example and update the environment variables within the chain server service:
     - APP_VECTORSTORE_NAME: Change the value to "pgvector".
     - APP_VECTORSTORE_URL: Update this to the IP address of your PGVector microservice.
 You can also update additional details like password, username, and database name in the following environment variables:
     - POSTGRES_PASSWORD (default: "password")